Ashford (NYSEAMERICAN:AINC) Now Covered by StockNews.com

-Separately, Oppenheimer lowered their price objective on Ashford from $17.00 to $14.00 and set an “outperform” rating for the company in a research report on Friday, November 24th.
+Separately, Oppenheimer reduced their price target on Ashford from $17.00 to $14.00 and set an “outperform” rating on the stock in a report on Friday, November 24th.

-Ashford (NYSEAMERICAN:AINC – Get Free Report) last released its earnings results on Thursday, February 29th.
-The financial services provider reported $0.98 earnings per share (EPS) for the quarter.
-The company had revenue of $206.81 million for the quarter, compared to analyst estimates of $187.90 million.
+Ashford (NYSEAMERICAN:AINC – Get Free Report) last announced its quarterly earnings results on Thursday, February 29th.
+The financial services provider reported $0.98 EPS for the quarter.
+The company had revenue of $206.81 million during the quarter, compared to analyst estimates of $187.90 million.
 Ashford had a negative return on equity of 17.27% and a negative net margin of 0.60%.

 An institutional investor recently raised its position in Ashford stock.
-Vanguard Group Inc. increased its stake in Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.6% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 81,717 shares of the financial services provider’s stock after acquiring an additional 4,314 shares during the period.
-Vanguard Group Inc. owned approximately 2.71% of Ashford worth $1,400,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 12.95% of the company’s stock.
+Geode Capital Management LLC boosted its position in shares of Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.4% in the fourth quarter, according to the company in its most recent filing with the SEC.
+The firm owned 17,369 shares of the financial services provider’s stock after acquiring an additional 883 shares during the quarter.
+Geode Capital Management LLC owned about 0.56% of Ashford worth $241,000 at the end of the most recent reporting period.
+12.95% of the stock is currently owned by hedge funds and other institutional investors.

 Ashford Company Profile